Liquidation & Auto-Deleveraging (ADL)

 Counter-party selection: Positions are indexed by the tuple .
 For a long being liquidated (selling), the system finds shorts with the highest entry price (most profitable) first.
 For a short being liquidated (buying), it finds longs with the lowest entry price first.1

-Bankruptcy price: The fill price at which the liquidated user’s total equity would be exactly zero:
+Bankruptcy price: A position’s bankruptcy price (BP) is the fill price at which, if the entire position were closed at it, the user’s total account equity would be exactly zero:

 Liquidation fills (both order-book and ADL) carry zero trading fees for both taker and maker.